vanhoutenbos/ga/docs/monthly-cost-estimate.md

 #### Benefits of Container Apps for Future Growth

 1. **Backend Consolidation**
-   - Combine Node.js API Gateway and .NET Function logic in a single container
+   - Combine .NET Function logic in a single container for easier management
    - Eliminate the need for separate App Service and Function App resources
    - Potential cost savings of €10-15/month through consolidation